Constants

 Precedence of Constants within GCBASIC.

-The #define command creates constants, and, a script can creates constants.
+The #define command creates constants, and, scripts also creates constants.
+See the #script section of ths Help.

 The precedence is as follows:

-#define in the main program are read first,
+• Constants defined in the main user program is read first,

-then, the #define in the include files.
-Constants defined in the include files will be ignored if they conflict or are different to another constant in the main program,
+• then, the constants defined in the include files.
+Constants defined in the include files are ignored if they conflict or are different to a constant, with the same title, in the main program.

-then, the scripts are processed.
-Scripts that create constants always override any constant value previously defined.
+• then, the scripts are processed.
+Scripts that create constants can therefore override any constant value previously defined.

 See #define